Keeping Kids in the Game

 Preseason homework

-Make sure game and practice equipment is in top shape as well.
-You may have to pay a fee for helmets or purchase other required items from a list, but the association sponsoring the team is responsible for acquiring safe spaces for practice and game day, as well as equipment that meets safety standards.
+To be a stellar coach, one must have knowledge of the sport, good motivational skills, and effective communication.
+A great coach won't force your child to play when they are hurt.
+Additionally, it's crucial to ensure that the game and practice equipment are in top shape.
+While you may need to pay a fee for helmets or purchase other required items, the sponsoring association is responsible for providing safe spaces for practice and game day, as well as equipment that meets safety standards.

 Gear up